 Berlin is no stranger to festivals, especially in summer the city’s calendar is filled with festivals.
 You’ll find festivals happening all over the city, on big stages like the Waldbühne and the Parkbühne Wuhlheide but there are also plenty of smaller neighbourhood festivals.

 There are music festivals, such as the Berlin Brass Festival, Fête de la Musique, Bergmannstraβefest (jazz festival) and Musikfest Berlin; film festivals, like Berlin Film Week; art festivals, including 48 Hours Neukölln; and of course Christopher Street Day (CSD or Berlin Pride), and the International Beer Festival.

-If you’ve forgotten your bathing suit or just want to escape the sun completely for a little while, heading indoors is always a good idea, at least if there is air conditioning.
+If you want to escape the sun completely for a little while, heading indoors is always a good idea, at least if there is air conditioning.
 If you want to rapidly cool down, a visit to the Berlin Icebar may be just what you need.
 Join the Hansa crew go on a historic German Polar Expedition, your ticket will come with three free drinks and they’ll provide you with the winter wear you’ll need to stay warm inside.

 If you prefer a less extreme cold, the museums on Museuminsel will keep you cool and entertained for quite a while.
 The UNESCO World Heritage Site is home to five of the best museums in Berlin, all take visitors on a journey through space and/or time.
 With a variety of exhibits from Ancient Egyptian artifacts to portraits and sculptures from the 19th century, the museums make for a great escape from the summer heat.